SumyGanas/tables-plus/README.md

 3. While the text is highlighted, click on the tables plus icon on your ribbon actions toolbar to create a table-config code block and open a modal.
 <img src=".github/config.png" width="400" height="300" alt="modal">

-📝 _If you don't plan on using enums, you can delete this code block but I reccommend keeping it for future backward compatibility.
-It will show up again if you try to re-index or format any new rows_
+⚠️ _Please do not delete this block as it will delete all existing settings for your table.
+If you plan to edit the block directly for enum options, please make sure to follow the proper YAML syntax (no tabs)_

 **Modal Options**